-In Image Based Visual Servoing (IBVS), illustrated in figure 2.7, the values for the control parameters are computed as a direct function of the image features.
-Unlike PBVS, the error signal is defined in the bi-dimensional image reference system and it is used directly as the input to the control system, for this reason the IBVS is also known as 2D Visual Servoing system.
-In this case there is a direct dependence of the image features on the state of the robot joints, this relationship is encapsulated in the image Jacobian matrix, because it defines a transformation between the variations in the pose of the target object in the camera reference system and the observed image feature variations.
+In Image Based Visual Servoing (IBVS), illustrated in figure 2.7, the values of the control parameters are computed as a direct function of the image features.
+Unlike PBVS, the error signal is defined in the bi-dimensional image reference system and it is used directly as the input to the control system.
+For this reason, the IBVS is also known as 2D Visual Servoing system.
+In this case there is a direct influence of the image features on the state of the robot joints.
+This relationship is encapsulated in the image Jacobian matrix, because it defines a transformation between the variations in the pose of the target object in the camera reference system and the observed image feature variations.

-The most common approach to bring the image feature parameter values to the desired ones is to perform a local minimization of the error through a local linearization of the robot kinematic function, that is, we compute a linear relation between variations in image features and variations in the robot pose.
-In general, an a priori knowledge of the image geometric features is needed, such as corners or edges [6, 10, 25], or visual landmarks [16].
-An alternative, when there is no knowledge about geometric features, is the image motion-based Visual Servoing [61, 74, 12, 13] (also known as 2D+dt Visual Servoing) which uses the estimated motion fields of the perceived motion in the image plane between two successive images as feedback int the control loop.
+The most common approach to bring the image feature parameter values to the desired ones is to perform a local minimization of the error through a local linearization of the robot kinematic function.
+That is, we compute a linear relation between variations in image features and variations in the robot pose.
+In general, an a priori knowledge of the image geometric features is needed, such as corners or edges [7, 11, 23] or visual landmarks [16].
+When there is no knowledge about geometric features, an alternative is the image motion-based Visual Servoing [58, 75, 13, 14] (also known as 2D+dt Visual Servoing), which uses the estimated motion fields of the perceived motion in the image plane between two successive images as feedback into the control loop.

-Figure 2.7: IBVS - Image Based Visual Servoing
+Figure 2.7: IBVS - Image Based Visual Servoing.